 If you’ve been working with Linux for some time, you know how to use wget command.
 Wget is a very handy tool that allows you to download files from the internet.
-If you see the error ‘wget command not found’ when you try to use this tool, that means you don’t have it installed.
+If you see the error ‘wget command not found’ when you try to use this tool, you don’t have it installed.

-What is wget?
+What is Wget?

 You can also start it at any time during your session.
 It is safe to let

-Check if wget is Installed
+How to Check if Wget is Installed?

 Make sure that the wget package is installed on your system.
 In Ubuntu Linux or Debian, check if

-Install wget on Ubuntu Linux or Debian
+How to Install Wget on Ubuntu Linux or Debian?

 To install wget on Ubuntu Linux or Debian, enter this command:

 sudo apt-get install wget

 wget is installed by running the command in the above section again.

 wget using the method above, you can install it by downloading it by running this command:

 curl -O https://ftp.gnu.org/gnu/wget/wget-latest.tar.gz